 Agarwal and Dalir disclosed their technology to the Indiana University Innovation and Commercialization Office and are looking to commercialize it through their startup.
 They plan to work with local companies manufacturing COVID-19 supplies under the Defense Protection Act.

 And thanks to support from the state of Indiana, many of IU’s essential research activities have continued, with record numbers of research proposals for federal and external funding submitted.
-Additional examples of essential research include an innovative electroceutical fabric to eradicate the coronvirus on contact and a promising effort to develp a vaccine for children and infants.
+Additional examples of essential research include an innovative electroceutical fabric to eradicate the coronavirus on contact and a promising effort to develop a vaccine for children and infants.

 Due to great response, IU's COVID-19 rapid response grant program reached its cap and will no longer be reviewing new funding requests.
 Watch for more on the efforts of IU researchers and outcomes of the 26 funded projects in IU's COVID-19 update newsletter as well as the Research Impact website.